railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 This way of representing the assembly is very useful because it allows you to define reusable elements of the assembly and keep them isolated.

-If you define the BoM for the ARM100 cabinet in the way shown by the table below, you'll get production orders of the
+If you define the BoM for the ARM100 cabinet in the way shown by the table arm100_phantom below, you'll get two production orders when the order is confirmed, as shown in the table arm100_phantom_of below that.

-.. todo:: Not finished the above para!

 ============  ========  ===============  ===========
 Product Code  Quantity  Unit of Measure  Type of BoM